-Sado, or Sado-ga-shima, an island off the coast of Niigata, is mainly occupied by mountain massif and nature and is a destination which is well worth discovering.
-While it is possible to explore the main parts of the island in a day trip, spending the night there offers a unique opportunity to discover Sado from a different perspective.
-I had the chance to spend a night in the southwest region of Sado Island in the village of Shukunegi, in a traditional japanese inn surrounded by nature.
+Sado, or Sado-ga-shima, an island off the coast of Niigata, is mainly occupied by mountain massif and nature and is a destination that is well worth discovering.
+While it is possible to explore the main parts of the island on a day trip, spending the night there offers a unique opportunity to discover Sado from a different perspective.
+I had the chance to spend a night in the southwest region of Sado Island in the village of Shukunegi, in a traditional Japanese inn surrounded by nature.

 The unique hospitality of ryokans

 In Japan, traditional inns are called ryokan.
 They are places where both Japanese people and foreign tourists come to unwind and spend more than a night.
 It is common to go there as early as the afternoon to enjoy the hospitality and quietness of these inns, most of which come equipped with a hot spring bath.
 Guests usually wander around wearing a light kimono, called yukata, as well as slippers provided by the inn in order to enjoy the dinner and evening comfortably.
 It is a must try experience during a trip to Japan!